As countries begin to welcome travelers again, proof of digital nomad travel insurance for Covid-19 has become an entry requirement for many.

 With many countries desperate to recover from economic devastation, you can see how the opportunity for confusion and corruption exists.
 One false positive on a mandatory Covid-19 test could unexpectedly cost you thousands of dollars with no way out (literally) of paying or exiting the country.

-- SafetyWing and World Nomads (affiliate links) both offer digital nomad travel medical insurance for Covid-19 quarantine by government mandate.
+- SafetyWing (affiliate link) offers digital nomad travel medical insurance for Covid-19 quarantine by government mandate.
 Coverage for trip interruption and medical treatment are standard.

 When you secure your travel medical insurance policy through either of these links, you help support this site.
 In turn, we can keep helping future independent travelers and digital nomads!

 Travel Insurance for Driving Scooters